 The Keepers of 306 is an action initiative of the National Civil Rights Museum to engage civic-minded young leaders that are passionate about preserving the legacy of Dr. Martin Luther King, Jr. and activating the next generation of socially conscious change agents.

-While the target audience of Keepers of 306 events are individuals 40 and under, attendees of all ages and all cities are invited to listen and learn virtually.
+While target audiences of Keepers of 306 events are individuals 40 and under, attendees of all ages and locations are invited to listen and learn virtually.

 Are you passionate about preserving the legacy of Dr. Martin Luther King, Jr.?
 Follow us on Facebook, Twitter, and Instagram, and complete the form to continue the conversation through our programs and platforms @Keepersof306.
 For questions, please email firstname.lastname@example.org.